The limiting law of the Discrete Gaussian level lines: Law of disagreement polymers

 where the last inequality holds (for a different $\epsilon_\beta$) using that, since $\partial V \setminus \partial V' \subset \cB_r(x)$, we can infer that $|\partial V \setminus \partial V'| \leq \pi r^2 \leq O( h^2/\log^2 h)$.
 Combining \cref{eq:force-zero-boundary,eq:Peierls-rigidity}, we find that

 whence the proof concludes via \cref{thm:LD-DG}. \end{proof}

 We can now bound the probability of the floor event.
-Our bound will be asymptotically tight, whereas the analogous estimate in \cite[Prop.~4.4]{LMS16} (which considered a similar event: rather than $B=\bigcap_{x\in V}\{\phi_x\geq -h\}$ addressed here, it pertained $B$ intersected with another event forbidding macroscopic nonzero paths) had a $(1+o(1))$ term, not as a prefactor, but within the exponent in that probability.
+Our bound will be asymptotically tight, whereas the analogous estimate in \cite[Prop.~4.4]{LMS16} (which considered a similar event: rather than $B=\bigcap_{x\in V}\{\phi_x\geq -h\}$ addressed here, it pertained $B$ intersected with another event forbidding \texttt{large} nonzero paths) had a $(1+o(1))$ term, not as a prefactor, but within the exponent in that probability.
 It is crucial that we have this more precise estimate for our cluster expansion expression in \cref{sec:Cluster-Expansion}, and it comes at a cost of area and boundary constraints on the domain.
 As we describe below (see \cref{rem:bbq-worse-setup}), these constraints are more stringent in \ZGFF compared to the case of \SOS, where the corresponding estimate was applicable to an $L^{2/3+\epsilon}\times L^{2/3+\epsilon}$ box (whereas we can only afford to address a $L^{2/3}(\log L)^c\times L^{1/3}(\log L)^c$ box in the setting of \ZGFF).
+(NB.\ the probability estimated below resembles $\hatpi_V^0(\phi_x \geq 0,\forall x\in V)$---i.e., replacing $h$ by $0$ in the lemma; the asymptotic of $\log\hatpi_V^0(\phi_x\geq 0,\forall x\in V)$ was established in \cite{CMT17} for the $|\nabla\phi|^p$ models (and previously in \cite{CMT15} for the \SOS); here we are interested in the asymptotic probability for $h=H+1-n$.)

-\begin{lemma} Fix $0<\delta<\frac13$, $\kappa > 0$, and $n\geq 0$.
-Let $V \subset \Z^2$ be a connected region, let $F\subset V$ be a subset satisfying $|F| \leq L(\log L)^\kappa$ and $|\partial F| = O(L^{1-\delta})$, and set $h = H - n$.
+\begin{lemma} Fix $0<\delta<\frac13$, $\kappa > 0$, and $n\geq 1$.
+Let $V \subset \Z^2$ be a connected region, let $F\subset V$ be a subset satisfying $|F| \leq Le^{\kappa\sqrt{\log L}}$ and $|\partial F| = O(L^{1-\delta})$, and set $h = H+1-n$.
 Then

 \end{lemma} \begin{proof} We begin with the lower bound.
 By FKG,